 Beware: good people in bad situations can unfortunately be easy prey for those who claim to help but are really out to exploit your misfortune.
 And one of the ways they do that is to claim that they can help you get a grant to pay bills.

 The bad news is that there is no such thing as a government grant to pay bills.
 Period.
 Regardless of what you read or how good a promise sounds—wishing will not make it so.
-There is good news, however: there are legitimate ways to raise cash quick to pay bills, spend less and reduce debt.
+There is good news, however: there are legitimate ways to raise cash quickly to pay bills, spend less and reduce debt.
 And there are agencies and other organizations you can turn to in your quest for help.

 To avoid this situation in the future, see if the new “MyRA” - new retirement plan proposed by President Obama - could help you start saving some money.
 Learn more about Obama's plan.